MicrosoftDocs/visualstudio-docs/docs/workflow-designer/add-correlationinitializers-dialog-box.md

 |**XPath Queries**|A key/value pair that contains the queries used to extract correlation data from incoming and outgoing messages.
 This list is only valid when using <xref:System.ServiceModel.Activities.QueryCorrelationInitializer> types.|

 ## To launch the Add Correlation Initializers dialog box

  The **Add Correlation Initializers** dialog box is used by the **Send**, **Receive**, **ReceiveAndSendReply**, and **SendAndReceiveReply** designers.
 Accessing them is similar in each case and the case that involves the **Receive** designer is use here to illustrate the procedure.

- The **Receive** activity designer can be dragged from the **Toolbox** and dropped on to the [!INCLUDE[wfd2](../workflow-designer/includes/wfd2_md.md)] surface wherever activities are usually placed.
+ The **Receive** activity designer can be dragged from the **Toolbox** and dropped on to the Workflow Designer surface wherever activities are usually placed.
 This creates a <xref:System.ServiceModel.Activities.Receive> activity with a default <xref:System.Activities.Activity.DisplayName%2A> of Receive.
 Select the **Receive** activity designer and click the ellipsis button next to the (Collection) text for the **CorrelationInitializers** property in the property grid for the **Add Correlation Initializers** dialog box to appear.

 ## See also